We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 With Shopify, you’ll have a lot more work to do to configure things the way you want — and find customers.

-However, you’ll have a LOT more control over everything.
+However, you’ll also have a lot more control over everything.

 For example, you can control: